Wind Farms in Western New York

 Potential environmental impacts of wind power plants

 Development of a wind power plant can change drainage patterns and diminish water quality by silting up creeks, ponds and wetlands.
 Criss-crossing the countryside with access roads and transmission lines can fragment habitat and divert wildlife populations away from the area.
-Operation of wind turbines can kill birds and bats.
+Operation of wind turbines kills birds and bats.
 The visual and noise impacts of wind turbines can diminish property values, offsetting gains to the host town by decreasing its property tax base.
 This can change the character of the community, which New York counts as an environmental effect.

-Energy benefits of wind power plants
+Energy & emissions benefits of wind power plants

 TOP OF THIS PAGE

 And what does the town hosting such a plant get in return?
-Realtors in towns with these kind of wind plants report that property values of homes within sight of a battery of wind turbines.
-Because the turbines are sited on ridge tops, the impact on home values extends many miles away.
+Realtors in towns with these kind of wind plants report that property values of homes decline within sight of a battery of wind turbines.
+Because the turbines are often sited on ridge tops, the impact on home values extends many miles away.
 In some communities the wind energy company has had to buy homes of complaining homeowners and sell them at fire sale prices–its cheaper than a nuisance lawsuit.

-To avoid sleep disturbance, the World Health Organization recommends nighttime limits for community noise be no higher than 30 dB(A) in bedrooms.
-Ontario, Canada, has imposed a limit of 40 dB(A) at residential property lines on noise from wind turbines.
-Most towns in NY are adopting local laws recommended by the wind industry with a limit of 50 dB(A).
-Each increase of 10 db(A) is experienced as a doubling of noise.
-Measurements of operating wind farms find sustained levels in excess of 70 dB(A) well over 1,000 feet away.
+he World Health Organization recognized sleep disturbance as a serious health impact.
+To avoid sleep disturbance, WHO recommends nighttime limits for noise be no higher than 30 dB(A) in bedrooms.
+Ontario, Canada, has imposed a limit of 40 dB(A) at residential property lines on noise from wind turbines, but that has not been sufficient to stop complaints.
+Most towns in NY are adopting local laws recommended by the wind industry and NYSERDA with a limit of 50 dB(A).

 TOP OF THIS PAGE